No Country for Old Men: Accolades

 The film was nominated for four Golden Globe Awards, winning two at the 65th Golden Globe Awards.
 Javier Bardem won Best Performance by an Actor in a Supporting Role in a Motion Picture and the Coen brothers won Best Screenplay – Motion Picture.
 The film was also nominated for Best Motion Picture – Drama, and Best Director (Ethan Coen and Joel Coen).
 Earlier in 2007 it was nominated for the Palme d'Or at the Cannes Film Festival.
 The Screen Actors Guild gave a nomination nod to the cast for its "Outstanding Performance".
 The film won top honors at the Directors Guild of America Awards for Joel and Ethan Coen.
 The film was nominated for nine BAFTAs in 2008 and won in three categories; Joel and Ethan Coen winning the award for Best Director, Roger Deakins winning for Best Cinematography and Javier Bardem winning for Best Supporting Actor.
 It has also been awarded the David di Donatello for Best Foreign Film.

 No Country for Old Men received recognition from numerous North American critics' associations (New York Film Critics Circle, Toronto Film Critics Association, Washington D.C.
 Area Film Critics Association, National Board of Review, New York Film Critics Online, Chicago Film Critics Association, Boston Society of Film Critics, Austin Film Critics Association, and San Diego Film Critics Society).
 The American Film Institute listed it as an AFI Movie of the Year for 2007, and the Australian Film Critics Association and Houston Film Critics Society both voted it best film of 2007.

 The film appeared on more critics' top ten lists (354) than any other film of 2007, and was more critics' No. 1 film (90) than any other.

+In June 2025, the film ranked number 6 on The New York Times' list of "The 100 Best Movies of the 21st Century" and ranked number 3 on its "Readers' Choice" list.
+In July 2025, it ranked number 31 on Rolling Stone's list of "The 100 Best Movies of the 21st Century."

 Disputes

-In September 2008, Tommy Lee Jones sued Paramount for bonuses and improper expense deductions.
-The matter was resolved in April 2010, with the company forced to pay Jones a $17.5 million box office bonus after a determination that his deal was misdrafted by studio attorneys, who settled with Paramount for $2.6 million over that error.
+Tommy Lee Jones sued Paramount for bonuses and improper expense deductions in 2008.
+The matter was resolved in April 2010, with the company paying Jones a $17.5 million box office bonus after a determination that his deal was misdrafted by studio attorneys.
+Those studio attorneys settled with Paramount for $2.6 million over that error.